Erdosteine: Antiadhesive activity

 Erdosteine is able to interfere with bacterial adhesion.
 In fact, Met I can affect the integrity of the natural intrachain disulphide bonds of pilin; the opening of this bond can induce a morphological change that interferes with the binding of bacterial adhesin (fimbriae) to receptor.

 The bacterial adhesion reduction is reached by Met I ad concentration similar to the plasmatic peak obtained after a single 300 mg oral administration of erdosteine.

 Erdosteine showed in vivo and in vitro synergistic activity with antibiotics, against bacterial adhesiveness, in patients with respiratory infections.
-Several clinical studies underline that, when given in combination with antibiotics, erdosteine does not interfere with their activity but improve their effects, causing an increase in therapeutic efficacy.
+Several clinical studies underline that, when given in combination with antibiotics, erdosteine does not interfere with their activity but improves their effects, causing an increase in therapeutic efficacy.

 Mucolytic activity

 Erdosteine shows an important muco-regulatory activity (it increases mucus production and makes it more fluid and much less thick), and positively influences the mucociliary clearance.

-Several studies show that erdosteine results more active compared to other muco-regulatory drugs (such as N-acetylcysteina, sobrerol and ambroxol).
+Several studies show that erdosteine results more active compared to other muco-regulatory drugs (such as N-acetylcysteine, sobrerol and ambroxol).